All Episodes

 That's why slavery will never really be solved.

-That's why racism will never ever be solved.
+That's why racism will never, ever be solved.

-It is why there's always going to be a global warming or something.
+It is why there's always going to be a global warming or something because they are down for the struggle.

-And that's how you that's how you uh claim your authenticity.
+And that's how you claim your authenticity.

-Two of the most powerful Democrats in the country are just willing to lie and claim with Pelosi that we've already cut 1.6 trillion in non-defense spending, or with Reed, we've cut 2.6 trillion, when we've cut nothing from non defense spending.
+Two of the most powerful Democrats in the country are just willing to lie and claim with Pelosi that we've already cut $1.6 trillion in non-defense spending, or with Reed, we've cut $2.6 trillion, when we've cut nothing from non-defense spending.

 We haven't cut anything anywhere.